-One Oak Record Shelf unit finished with clear lacquer and one fitted 1/4" Baltic Birch inlay with Walnut finish on facing side.
-The inlay is a ready-to-use, solid bottom plate that can be easily added to any of our Oak and Ambrosian Maple record shelf units.
-This add-on makes our shelving incredibly versatile, accommodating both smaller-than-LP-size vinyl and opening the door to a myriad of other functional storage possibilities.
-And if you frequently add, remove, and/or reorganize your records, inlays help protect album corners from snagging if accidentally dragged across the bare shelf frame.
+The Baltic birch overlay is a drop-in solid bottom plate that can be used with any our LP modules.
+This add-on makes these shelves incredibly versatile, accommodating both smaller-than-LP-size vinyl and opening the door to myriad other functional storage possibilities.
+And if you frequently add, remove, and/or reorganize your records, a bottom overlay helps protect album corners from snagging if accidentally dragged across the bare oak frame.

 • minimal assembly required

 • interlocking construction allows stacking up to six shelves high

 • internal dimensions: 24" wide x 13" deep x 13" tall

 • external dimensions: 27" wide x 13-3/4" deep x 14-1/2" tall

 It wasn’t too long ago that I figured my vinyl-buying days were over.
 By high-end standards my collection was a modest one, maybe 1500 or so LPs.
 But they were choice—carefully culled over the years, only the best discs had survived.
 These were stored on classic Per Madsen stackable oak record racks accumulated back in the 1980s.
 By the turn of the millennium my collection was neither growing nor shrinking, and Per Madsen was no longer building record racks.

 However, with the premium vinyl resurgence of the last few years my collection has begun increasing once again.
 I’ve been playing more records than ever.
 And as in my long-ago college days, I’ve got batches of records sitting on the floor once more.
 Long story short, I never thought I’d be in the market for another LP rack system.